 A good agent will take care of the sale on your behalf.
 A GREAT agent will go above and beyond, helping you transition into a new home.
 An agent should have connections and be able to offer resources to get you settled.
 Take advantage of the services at their disposals such as photographers and professional stagers.
 This Iis I why you are paying them such a high commission!

 If you sell with an agent, you will be responsible to pay 100% of the commission owed to them.
 This is typically about 6% of your final sale price.
 In addition, you will be paying about 2% of the final sale price, toward closing costs.
 You will also have to pay up front to get the house ready for listing.
 This includes a professional cleaning, making repairs and cleaning done on a constant basis.
 There are also no guarantees on when it will sell.
 You will not know how much you are getting or when you are closing until the very end!

-There are many ways to sell your New Jersey, Brooklyn, Queens, Long Island house.
+There are many ways to sell your North Carolina & New Jersey house.
 Before you do anything else, make sure you fully research the options available to you.
 Don’t settle for one option until you learn what other selling methods will mean for you!